Thailand

 • Methanol poisoning can occur from contaminated alcoholic drinks; seek urgent medical help if symptoms appear.

-• Be aware of jellyfish stings, especially during the rainy season from May to October.
+• Be aware of jellyfish stings, especially from May to October; seek local advice before swimming.

 Unrest & security